Grad Student Conference

 CALL FOR PAPERS

 In this year's conference, our aim is to delve into the ever-changing dynamic between humans and non-humans, encompassing the natural environment, animals, technologies, and even potential extraterrestrial life.
-Our focus will be on comprehending the diverse array of emerging properties and challenges inherent in this relationship between humans and non-humans.
-Why is it important for us to understand the post-Anthropocene?
-Where do humans stand in the post-Anthropocene in relation to non-humans?
-How can humanities and social science contribute to addressing the current crisis concerning the long-term survival of both humans and non-humans?
-What approaches can be employed to tackle the post-anthropocentric perspectives?
+Our focus will be on comprehending the changing faces and challenges inherent in this complex relationship between humans and non-humans.
+Why is it important for us to re-consider the relationship between humans and non-humans?
+Where do humans stand in relation to non-humans?
+How can humanities and social sciences subjects contribute to addressing the current crisis concerning the long- term survival of both humans and non-humans?
+What approaches can be employed to tackle the related issues?

-The 2024 Modern Languages and Cultural Studies Graduate Student Conference invite proposals for conference papers from a variety of fields, such as Literary Studies, Linguistics, Translation Studies, Cultural Studies and Media Studies, and perspectives that engage with subtopics including, but not limited to:
+The 2024 Modern Languages and Cultural Studies Graduate Student Conference invites proposals for conference papers from a variety of fields and perspectives that engage with subtopics including, but not limited to the following sub-topics:

 - The identity of humans